mikebaloun/MC-Learn/README.md

 ### ⚙️ The Trainer

 This is the orchestration engine that manages the end-to-end training loop.
-It coordinates the other modules and, most critically, computes the loss using a **control variate** gradient estimator.
-This statistical technique ensures that the gradient calculated from the small, biased subset of data is an unbiased and low-variance estimate of the true gradient over the entire dataset.
+It coordinates the other modules and computes the loss using a control variate gradient estimator.
+This yields a near-unbiased, low-variance estimate of the full-dataset gradient under standard importance weighting.
+To control variance, importance weights are clipped (`w_clip = 10.0`), which introduces a small, controllable bias—a standard practice to ensure stable training in importance-weighted estimators.

 ## Results & Analysis